udap-tools/udap-dotnet/README.md

 ## What does it support

 The repository contains components and example uses to support the following items from [Security for Scalable Registration, Authentication, and Authorization](http://hl7.org/fhir/us/udap-security/).
 The intent is to also support generic UDAP, but the driving force currently is supporting auto registration to FHIR® servers.
 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
-Use of the FHIR trademark does not constitute endorsement of the contents of this repository by HL7
+Use of the FHIR trademark does not constitute endorsement of the contents of this repository by HL7.
+UDAP® and the UDAP gear logo, ecosystem gears, and green lock designs are trademarks of UDAP.org.
+UDAP Draft Specifications are referenced and displayed in parts of this source code to document specification implementation.

 | Feature   | Sub Feature             | Supported           | Comments                                               |
 |-------------------------|---|---------------------|--------------------------------------------------------|